 These grains are great sources of protein, especially for vegetarians and vegans.
 They’re simpler, cleaner, and more traditional than other types of processed grains.
-In our March Challenge: Healthy Recipe Toolbox, we’ll introduce you to different ways to cook with ancient grains and ideas for delicious recipes.
+In our March Challenge: Healthy Recipe Toolbox (Editor's note: this challenge ended in March 2020 but challenge tips are still accessible via the Toolbox link), we’ll introduce you to different ways to cook with ancient grains and ideas for delicious recipes.

 Healthy snacks are another food trend gaining popularity.
 53% of people say snacking is hard to resist even when they’re not hungry.
 Snacks with both healthy and trending ingredients are more likely to keep you satisfied longer.